fayez-nazzal/TestGPT/README.md

 To use TestGPT, follow these steps:

-1. Install TestGPT by running one of the following commands:
+1. Install TestGPT by running one of these commands:

    ```zsh
    # Install globally
    npm install -g testgpt@latest

    # OR install locally in your project
    npm install testgpt@latest
    ```

-2. Request access to [OpenAI API](https://openai.com/api/) and obtain your [API key](https://platform.openai.com/account/api-keys).
+2. **Get your OpenAI API** key by requesting access to the [OpenAI API](https://openai.com/api/) and obtaining your [API key](https://platform.openai.com/account/api-keys).
+Then, export your OpenAI key based on your operating system:

    You then need to export your OpenAI key.
 Follow the steps to export for your OS:
-   - If you are a macOS user ( or zsh user on Linux ), append this line to `.zshrc` in your `home` or `~` directory:
+   - **macOS or Linux (zsh):** Add the following line to .zshrc in your home or ~ directory:

       ```zsh
       export OPENAI_API_KEY="Your OpenAI API Key."